CricketBr/Crickets-Shorthand-Site/README.md

 Finally!
-All in one place (eventually), with URLs that make sense.
+All in one place, with URLs that make sense.

 Still a work in progress.
 Plans will probably change.

-You can reach me at cricket@onebit.ca, Discord International Shorthand Society @cricket, Reddit u/CrBr, or DM me through GitHub.
+You can reach me at cricket@onebit.ca, Discord International Shorthand Society @cricket, Reddit u/CrBr, DM me through GitHub, or raise an issue on GitHub.
 Comments and corrections are more than welcome.

 Cricket's Shorthand Tips
 : A collection of tips I've accumulated over the years.